League

 Scoring System

-- —PIN: Only the winner scores points in a match.
+Only the winner scores points in a match.
+Every match starts from the base win and adjusts from there:

 The Pin